abantes/rest-api/README.md

   <img alt="badge" src="https://img.shields.io/github/contributors/abantes/solid-api?color=191F2B&style=flat-square">
 </p>

-> __Project:__ The idea of this project is to create a CRUD inside a Rest API.
+> __Project:__ The idea of this project is to create a CRUD applying the theory of a REST API, Clean code.
 To develop this project I use Nodejs and SQL.
 Read about [CRUD](https://github.com/abantes/crud-nodejs#crud-operations-explained-by-avelon-pang) at the end of this README.

 ## Features